audulus/docs/docs/nodes.md

 The `sum` node adds two or more signals together.

-In the `inspector channel` you can specify how many channels you want to add together.
+In the `inspector panel` you can specify how many channels you want to add together.
 The maximum is `256`.

 <img src="img/nodes_reference/math/sum/sum_inspector.png"
 alt="sum inspector"